 Dark Pool is a work of hard-edged sonic fiction rooted in cyberpunk’s quintessential neo-noir cityscape/dataspace but projecting into a farther future of biotechnological advancement and alienation. […] Dark Pool’s humid dystopia is also acutely Ballardian in its vision of manmade and natural worlds encroaching upon each other: a vivid psychogeography of half-submerged high-rises and hidden jungle laboratories.

-Digging further into the history of this project, one will learn that Argabright, after a correspondence with William Gibson and a meeting in person, was chosen to create an original soundtrack for Johnny Mnemonic, only to be abandoned later in favor of a more commercial roster (KMFDM and Orbital both appear on the final OST).
+Digging further into the history of this project, one will learn that Argabright, after a correspondence with William Gibson and a meeting in person, was chosen to create an original soundtrack for Johnny Mnemonic, only to be abandoned later in favour of a more commercial roster (KMFDM and Orbital both appear on the final OST).
 Some of these pieces appeared on Black Rain’s 1995 début, titled 1.0, with the most recent incarnation on BEB’s 2012 release, Now I’m Just A Number: Soundtracks 1994-95.
 If you missed the latter, you can look forward to an expanded 2xLP and CD edition of this compilation in 2015.
-As suspected, these are dark, Smokey, malevolent pieces, perfect for the Blackest Ever Black catalog.
-Both a recommended for fans of Demdike Stare, Andy Stott and Sandwell District.
+As suspected, these are dark, smoky, malevolent pieces, perfect for the Blackest Ever Black catalogue.
+Both are recommended for fans of Demdike Stare, Andy Stott and Sandwell District.

-p.s.
-Officially Black Rain is a duo of Stuart Argabright and Shinichi Shimokawa, and although some reviews credit both on Dark Pool, my sources only reference Argabright for all production.
+Officially Black Rain is a duo of Stuart Argabright and Shinichi Shimokawa, and although some reviews credit both on Dark Pool, my sources only reference Argabright for all production. ©

 Words by HC